brunoccc/sudoku/README.md

 In case you use Microsoft Visual Studio Code, you will find the configuration file in the repository, so it should be easy to simply use the integrated debugger.

+Alternatively, you can use `gradle`:

+`gradle tests` Run tests
+`gradle run` Run the example app

-Alternatively, it can be run from the command line with something like:
+Or it can be run from the command line with something like:

 ```
   cd src